 Student, faculty, staff, and visitors are encouraged to report any issues they see with any emergency phone on grounds.
 To report a problem with an emergency phone (blue light or red indoor phone), or to view the current phone status, go here.

 The Office of Safety and Emergency Preparedness is responsible for coordinating the emergency phone program.
-If you notice an issue with an emergency phone, or have a suggestion for a new emergency phone, please contact our office.
+If you have a question regarding the program, please contact our office.